majkamichal/naivebayes/README.md

 the `naivebayes` package utilizes only such functions for resource-intensive calculations.

-The general function `naive_bayes()` automatically detects the class of the feature and assumes different distribution depending on the kind of the feature and the user choices.
+The general function `naive_bayes()` detects the class of each feature in the dataset and, depending on the user choices, assumes possibly different distribution for each feature.
 It currently supports following class conditional distributions:

   - categorical distribution for discrete features
   - Poisson distribution for non-negative integers